 Is BNPL the Silver Bullet to energize the Consumer Finance Landscape

 BNPL is a form of Financing at the point of sale that is gaining significant currency across markets – both mature and emerging.
-In terms of market share of lending – they may be small today, however, they are growing at a much more rapid pace compared to traditional installment loans, and credit card options.
+In terms of market share of lending – they may be small today, however, they are growing at a rapid pace compared to traditional loan and card options.
 BNPL brings new business avenues for merchants and is a cost-effective alternative for the customer as compared to high-interest credit card charges.

 BNPL solutions are usually highly integrated into the shopping checkout, with just a few clicks, unlike consumer-lending solutions that require paperwork to be applied for.
 Additionally, BNPL solutions often provide the consumer options that can be opted into or changed with very low friction during the repayment period.
 The convenience it offers being embedded in the purchase journey rather than just at the Point of Sales, make BNPL an interesting option for consumers.